Importing orders in PitneyShip or PitneyShip Pro

 Map Imported Fields when importing orders

-10. (Optional) Select Remember mapping choices for future imports to save these mapping choices for future imports.
+10. If you want to save these mapping choices for future imports, select Remember mapping choices for future imports.

 11. Select Continue.